 The rest of the field have 16 Group 1 wins amongst the 12 of them while this mare has won 10 of her own.
 At her best she is capable of winning this.
 She ran on strongly for 3rd in the All Star Mile in March, then was a touch unlucky when 1.4 lengths 4th in the Doncaster on the heavy track last week.
 She is a definite threat.

 The following are the top 4 selections from our tipster panel for this years race.

 Past winners of the Queen Elizabeth Stakes:

 When More Joyous won in 2012 she was the first mare to win since Dinky Flyer in 1987.
-Several horses have won it more than once including Winx (2017 & 2018), Grand Armee (2004 & 2005), Intergaze (1997 & 1999) and Tulloch (1958, 1960 & 1961).
+Several horses have won it twice including Grand Armee (2004 & 2005) and Intergaze (1997 & 1999), while it has been won three times by Winx (2017, 2018 & 2019) and Tulloch (1958, 1960 & 1961).

-Throughout its history it has been won by tough horses who are part of Australia’s history – horses like Ming Dynasty, Gay Icarus, Peter Pan and Phar Lap.
+Throughout its history it has been won by tough horses who are part of Australia’s history – horses like Winx, Ming Dynasty, Gay Icarus, Peter Pan and Phar Lap.
 Several Queen Elizabeth Stakes winners are also Melbourne Cup winners, including Might and Power (1998), Doriemus (1996) and Jeune (1995).